 Vitamin C is water-soluble so if you make a tea with water, it leeches into it, meaning you don’t lose most of the vitamin C. However some degradation appears with the heat, so longer cooking in higher temperature means less vitamin C. That is the reason I prefer to steep the rosehips rather than to boil them.

-When you use dried rosehips use 1 teaspoon for 1 cup of water, when using fresh rosehips use 1 tablespoon for 1 cup of tea.
+When you make rose hip tea from dried rosehips use one teaspoon for one cup of water, when using fresh rosehips use one tablespoon for one cup of tea.

 Rosehip tea is often combined with, hibiscus that has been used to treat an upset stomach, anxiety and fevers.
 Their combination has many health benefits